What is the IACBOX?

 How does it work?

-The IACBOX will create a sperate guest network for WiFi Internet access and play the part of the DHCP server, passing all the traffic though the IACBOX where authentication, restrictions, logging, filtering, traffic shaping, and so on will take place.
+The IACBOX will create a sperate guest network for WiFi Internet access and play the part of the DHCP server, passing all the traffic through the IACBOX where authentication, restrictions, logging, filtering, traffic shaping, and so on will take place.
 This set-up guarantees maximum vendor independence: the system can be operated with virtually any brand of WiFi hardware .

 It comes with two interfaces, one for OfficeLAN (uplink + workstations/company network) and a sperate SurfLAN (guest or BYOD network).
 Optionally, a third interface can be used, the so-called ManagementLAN (with office workstations, printer, hotel software etc.), and the OfficeLAN becoming a pure uplink.